 While I now have many opportunities for international travel, I now travel only if it can serve a purpose: If I can help with a specific issue where my knowledge will be valuable, if I am giving an important presentation, or if the trip will help advance some project that I am doing.

-My wife, Fatma Arf Oliver, and I are writing a book tentatively entitled Global Resources and the Environment (I also teach this as a course at Yale).
+My wife, Fatma Arf Oliver, and I have just finished writing a book entitled Global Resources and the Environment (I also teach this as a course at Yale).
 The book is intended to motivate people to think about interactions and tradeoffs among many resources.
 Changes in a given resource often are more affected by changes in other resources than by actions taken by specialists within the given resource.
 For advancing this book, I am very grateful to many trips to different parts of China, India, Brazil, Chile, the Russian Far East, Nepal, Bhutan, and Japan.
 We used these trips to gather background information for the book—and for first-hand confirmation of our interpretations of activities in different regions.
-We hope this book will be published in 2016.
+This book is being published by Cambridge University Press in mid-2018.

 Forests will become increasingly needed for both their commodity and non-commodity values.
 I want people to learn how to manage them so they can provide both values together.
 On the one hand, I have also resumed interest in using wood as an environmental resource.
 Life cycle work on wood is showing it to be very favorable compared to steel and concrete in conserving greenhouse gases and fossil fuels.
 And my research suggests ways that wood harvesting can protect and even promote biodiversity — again using the dynamic paradigm.